 - Discussion of the duty to disclose and determining whether a conflict of interest exists

 - Procedures for addressing the conflict of interest, by the individual or the board

 - What happens if the board determines or has reasonable cause to believe that a violation of conflict of interest has occurred

 - Discussion of director compensation from the organization and its effect on board function

 - A requirement for annual review of the conflict of interest policy, the disclosure of outside interests, and re-signing of the policy.

-The signed conflict of interest policies for each board member are part of the corporate records and must be kept in the corporate records book or file.
+The signed conflict of interest policies for each board member is part of the corporate records and must be kept in the corporate records book or file.